 December 31,

 2019 2018

-\$ 79,750 \$ 56,437
+Cash and cash equivalents \$ 79,750 \$ 56,437

-797 242
+Restricted cash 797 242

-\$ 80,547 \$ 56,679
+Total cash and cash equivalents, and restricted cash \$ 80,547 \$ 56,679

-\$ 2019 \$ 79,750 797 2019 \$ 79,750 \$ 797

 (g) Accounts Receivable

 Accounts receivable consist primarily of vendor receivables, which do not bear interest, and represent amounts due for marketing development funds, cooperative advertising, price protection and other incentive programs offered to the Company by certain vendors.
 Accounts receivable also include receivables from business customers on 30- to 60-day credit terms.
 The Company estimates an allowance for doubtful accounts based on historical experience and other factors.
 Accounts receivable are written off when deemed uncollectible.
 Recoveries of accounts receivable previously written off are recorded when received.
 Amounts receivable from business customers were \$14.6 million and \$25.9 million, net of allowances of \$0.1 million and \$0.4 million, at December 31, 2019 and 2018, respectively.
 See further discussion of amounts receivable related to vendor incentive programs under Incentives Earned from Vendors below.